 Look Vibrant is is a band from Montreal that has just released their latest LP, The Up Here Place.
 These are guys that continue to mature over the course of their music making, starting as a band with over-distortion and a lack of musicianship, progressing into thoughtful song-crafters that keep you on the edge of your seat.

 "Cauliflower" as a song is such a unique creature.
-There are turns and twists, very colorful descriptions lyrically, a vibe that is very reminiscent of Animal Collective.
+There are turns and twists, very colorful lyrical descriptions and a vibe that is very reminiscent of Animal Collective.
 The song has moments that harken back to the noisy roots of the band, then travel back to these lush dreamscapes that take you into another world.

 14. Lenin Was A Zombie - Bullshit